-The vast majority of the states have between 0.1% and 0.2% of the state population represented in the dataset, indicating a broadly-even geographical mix.
-Concentrations are highest in Pennsylvania, Alabama and Arkansas.
-The three lowest concentrations are in District of Columbia (liable to be dominated by public rather than private plan participants), Alaska and California (the most populous state with almost 40 million residents).
+The vast majority of the states have between 0.1% and 0.3% of the state population represented in the dataset, indicating a broadly-even geographical mix.
+Concentrations are highest in West Virginia, Pennsylvania, and Arkansas.
+The three lowest concentrations are in District of Columbia (liable to be dominated by public rather than private plan participants), Alaska and California (the most populous state with almost 40 million residents3).

-&lt;sup>2 State populations sourced from United States Census Bureau: "Annual Estimates of the Resident Population for the United States, Regions, States, and Puerto Rico: April 1, 2010 to July 1, 2018"
+3 State populations sourced from United States Census Bureau: "Annual Estimates of the Resident Population for the United States, Regions, States, and Puerto Rico: April 1, 2010 to July 1, 2018"

-Availability and spread of key longevity predictors 3
+3 Availability and spread of key longevity predictors

-Our analysis identifies the impact on mortality of three key longevity predictors, separately for annuitants and surviving beneficiaries and for men/women.
+Our analysis identifies the impact on mortality of three key longevity predictors, separately for annuitants and surviving beneficiaries and for men/women4.
 It is therefore important to have good availability of data, and a spread between the values taken for each of these predictors (ZIP+4 based longevity group, annuity amount and, for annuitants, occupation).
 We can see from the charts below that this is the case.